tomasokal/notesandsuch/ds_notes.md

   * Principal Components Analysis (PCA) will reduce predictors (features) using linear combinations
   * A covariance matrix of the preictor variables is generated
-  * The sum of the diagnols of this covariance matrix is used to computed eigenvalues and eigenvectors
+  * The sum of the diagonals of this covariance matrix is used to computed eigenvalues and eigenvectors
   * These eigenvectors then represent the principal components and the eigenvalues are used to find the proportion of the total variance explained by the components
   * A scree graph can show the proportion of variance explained by each additional eigenvalue
   * Once chosen, PCs can be interpreted based on which variables they are most correlated with in either direction